Safe walking (in other words health & safety)

-Mobile phones are a good way of calling for help.
+Mobile phones are a good way of calling for help (and modern phones also allow you to download a map package).
 However, network coverage can be patchy and reception poor or non-existent.
 Two important things to know about and do are:

 Even if you do not have a signal try to call 999 as your phone should seek out other networks.

 If reception is patchy you can text an emergency message to 999 but you need to register your phone first.
-Open this link for information.
+SMS Emergency - how to set up

-If an accident occurs you must, as soon as possible afterwards, contact Mike or one of the committee members (all contact details on members page).
+If an accident occurs you must, as soon as practically possible, contact Mike or one of the committee members (all contact details on members page).